AlgebraicJulia/AlgebraicDynamics.jl/docs/src/TLN.md

 ````

 ## Induced Subgraphs Preserve Attractors

-When you take an induced subraph.
+When you take an induced subgraph.
 You can restrict the dynamics onto that subgraph.

 ````@example TLN
 g = induced_subgraph(bt, [1,2,3])